vednoc/dark-whatsapp/README.md

 # Contribute

 If you have an idea to share, a question to ask or a problem to report then do feel free to message me or make a pull request/open an issue and we'll go from there.
+Also you can check out [Trello board](https://trello.com/b/2mj5oxrm/whatsapp-by-mew) to see things I'm working on and things that need to be addressed.

 # License